Rainier-Digital-Solutions/rds-2.0/content/blogs/hidden-costs-of-cookie-cutter-websites.md

 #### 1. **Performance Pitfalls**

 - **Data-Driven Insight**: Extensive studies indicate that websites with sluggish loading times witness higher bounce rates.
-Each additional second of delay can lead to a 7% drop in conversions. (*Source: Google*)
+Each additional second of delay can lead to a 7% drop in conversions. [(*Source: Akamai*)](https://www.akamai.com/newsroom/press-release/akamai-releases-spring-2017-state-of-online-retail-performance-report)
 - **Case Study**: Take Company A as an example.
 Their generic website had a 6-second load time, resulting in a staggering 50% bounce rate.
 After transitioning to a custom solution with a swift 2-second load time, bounce rates plummeted to 20%, culminating in a 30% revenue surge.

 #### 2. **SEO Repercussions**

 - **Data-Driven Insight**: Google's algorithms heavily favor swift-loading websites.
-A mere one-second delay in mobile load times can result in a 20% dip in mobile conversion rates. (*Source: Think with Google*)
+A mere one-second delay in mobile load times can result in a 20% dip in mobile conversion rates. [(*Source: Think with Google*)](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-conversion-data/)
 - **Case Study**: Company B's generic website struggled to secure a decent spot in search engine rankings due to its sluggish load times.
 Subsequent adoption of a custom website, bolstering performance, triggered a 50% surge in organic search traffic within just three months.

 #### 3. **Customer Exodus**

-- **Data-Driven Insight**: An astonishing 53% of mobile site visitors abandon pages taking longer than three seconds to load. (*Source: Google*)
+- **Data-Driven Insight**: An astonishing 53% of mobile site visitors abandon pages taking longer than three seconds to load. [(*Source: Google*)](https://blog.google/products/admanager/the-need-for-mobile-speed/#:~:text=3...&text=Slow%20page%20load%20times%20are,than%203%20seconds%20to%20load&text=One%20out%20of%20two%20people,in%20less%20than%202%20seconds&text=46%25%20of%20people%20say%20that,the%20web%20on%20mobile%20devices)
 - **Case Study**: Company C's generic website lumbered along with a ponderous 5-second load time, steering a whopping 60% of visitors toward the exit.
 Upon transitioning to a custom website, replete with a 2-second load time, bounce rates dwindled to 15%, fostering a 40% spike in conversions.

 ### Custom Websites: An Investment, Not an Expense